Long-Term Sustainability Indicators

 -

-Achieve the ratios presented below for the representation of women in various positions, an increase of 10% or more from the current levels, by the end of fiscal 2030
+Achieve the below presented ratios for the representation of women in various positions, an increase of 10% or more from the levels at the beginning of FY2021

-〈Ratio of female directors and executive officers: 30% or more*1〉
+〈Ratio of female directors and executive officers at Resona Holdings: 30% or more〉

 ---|---|---|---|